“My husband done got himself killed.”

 Sheriff Clarence Rawls sat forward in his chair and set his coffee mug on his desk blotter.
 The clock on the far wall read ten minutes to seven.
 Normally, it took at least two cups of the caffeine-laden brew to get him going in the morning, especially on frigid cold days like today.
 But he was wide awake now.

-The weary voice on the other end of the line explained she was Mary Doogan.
-From Cole County.
+"I'm Mary Doogan.
+From Cole County," the weary voice on the other end of the line explained.

 The name meant nothing to him, but when she told him who her husband was, he finally made the connection.
 Clarence hadn’t known Mack Doogan well.
 But the little bit he did know wasn’t favorable.
 He took a notepad from his uniform pocket and started taking notes.